MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 Microsoft Places makes available an API that accepts telemetry in standard format and exposed over Microsoft Graph.
 The API accepts a batch of telemetry messages.

 - For type B architecture, customers rely on an integration provided by their hardware partners hosted on-site in the customer’s environment.
-- For type C architecture, customers can create an loongoing process or an event-based process, using Azure functions, to call Places APIs to send telemetry.
+- For type C architecture, customers can create a long-running process or an event-based process, using Azure functions, to call Places APIs to send telemetry.
-- Both type B and C integration architectures require customers to register an Azure Active Directory (AAD) application and provide admin consent with PlaceDeviceTelemetry.ReadWrite.All.
+- Both type B and C integration architectures require customers to create an app registration in Microsoft Entra as shown in the following illustration and provide admin consent with PlaceDeviceTelemetry.ReadWrite.All.
 For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).

    :::image type="content" source="./media/connected-buildings/connected-buildings-register-an-application.png" alt-text="Screenshot of the Register an application dialog box with supported account types.":::

+## Verify data is available in Places

+Once devices are onboarded and the API is ingesting live sensor data, the Places Analytics reports will start to populate.
+Verify data is flowing into your analytics dashboard within 72 hours to unlock insights that will help optimize your workspace.